tian-yu-zhan/tian-yu-zhan.github.io/_pages/about.md

   - /about.html
 ---

-I am Director of Strategic Capability, TA and Safety Statistics at [AbbVie Inc](https://www.abbvie.com/).
-I obtained my Ph.D. in Biostatistics from University of Michigan Ann Arbor in 2017 under the supervision of Dr. Douglas E. Schaubel, and received my M.S. in Biostatistics in 2015.
-In the early years, I received dual B.S. degrees in Biology from a 2+2 program at Stony Brook University and Nanjing University in 2013.

-My research interests are closely related to late-phase clinical trials.
+I am Director of Strategic Capability, TA and Safety Statistics at [AbbVie](https://www.abbvie.com/).
+One of my major activities is to work closely with VP of Statistics to ensure alignment within the department of Statistics before key developmental goverance meetings.
+My research projects are mainly motivated by emerging challeges in clinical development, and have delivered profound business impact at AbbVie.